cevr/ftld/README.md

 ## Result

 The `Result` type is a useful way to handle computations that may error.
-Instead of callbacks or throw expressions, which are indirect and cause confusion, the `Result` type enforces handling the presence of an error at the type level.
+Instead of callbacks or throw expressions, which are indirect and can cause confusion, the `Result` type enforces handling the presence of an error at the type level.
 It provides a set of useful methods for working with this form of branching logic.

 `Result` can have one of two variants: `Ok` and `Err`. `Ok` represents the result of a computation that has succeeded, while `Err` represents the result of a computation that has failed.